 The longest wait for an immigrant visa number is usually for married adult sons and daughters of U.S. citizens, and even longer for brothers and sisters of U.S. citizens.
 It can be decades for some in this category.

 You can look at the current cut-off date on the Visa Bulletin and the current date to estimate how long the wait will be for your Green Card.
 For example: If today’s date is June 1, 2018, and the cut-off date for your preference category shows June 1, 2008, you can expect about an 8-year wait before you can apply for a visa.

-If you are planning to petition for a family member to immigrate to the United States, you should contact our experienced immigration attorneys in North Carolina or Tustin, California.
+If you are planning to petition for a family member to immigrate to the United States, you should contact our experienced NC & CA immigration attorneys.
 Immigration is complicated and difficult.
-Trying to navigate the immigration process on your own is just asking for additional costs, delays and maybe even a denial of the immigration petition.
+Trying to navigate the immigration process on your own is just asking for additional costs, delays, and maybe even a denial of the immigration petition.
 Our immigration attorneys will get it done right the first time, possibly saving you thousands of dollars and years of time.

 Employment-Based Preference Categories